outerl/tradesman-demo/README.md

     .\.venv\Scripts\activate.ps1

     python -m install -r requirements.txt
+    jupyter lab

+## Running on Google Colab

-Alternatively, you can jump straight into Google Colab to run this tutorial notebook in the cloud.
+You can just jump straight into Google Colab to run this tutorial notebook in the cloud.

 <a href="https://colab.research.google.com/github/outerl/tradesman-demo/blob/main/model_building_example.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a>

+Please note that, when using the free version of Google Colab, you are not guaranteed to run the entire notebook before shutting down.

 ## Indiana example

+For those interested in looking at the results of a more substantial example, a sample model for Indiananapolis was also prepared and is available for [DOWNLOAD](https://itm2023.s3.amazonaws.com/LongAn_base_model.zip).

 The Indianapolis example provided in the tutorial was generated on 30/05/2023 with the code below